-The Rough Guide to Anime is a book written by Simon Richmond, and it was published in 2009.
-The book contains an introduction, acknowledgements, seven chapters, a glossary, and an index.
+The Rough Guide to Anime is a book that contains an introduction, acknowledgements, seven chapters, a glossary, and an index.
 The introduction covers some of the very basics of anime.

 The Rough Guide to Anime